There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Most shops will be closed on public holidays, and public transit may run with reduced frequency and capacity.
 Many restaurants and bars will be open, except for Christmas Day, Boxing Day and New Year’s Day.
 Many museums are open on Sundays and some public holidays, but will often be closed on the following Monday.

 Here's what you need to know about shopping in Norway.
-And before you go, here is information on currency and prices.
+And before you go, here is information on currency and prices

-Indoor smoking in most public places is prohibited.
+Indoor smoking in public places is prohibited.
 This includes hotels, bars, restaurants and all other establishments where food and beverage are served.

 You must be over 18 years to buy tobacco in Norway.